vladuma/portfolio_admin_aws/README.md

 * Provide API to write to database
 * Provide API to read from the database
 * Provide API to delete/update the database from the portfolio-admin client
+* Provide API to login to the portfolio-admin client